James Kemp (missionary): Missionary work

 After sailing aboard the Baring to Sydney, in Australia, Kemp and his wife transferred to the General Gates for the trip to the Bay of Islands, their final destination.
 Arriving on 12 August 1819, they initially lived at Hohi before moving a few months later to a settlement in Kerikeri, where Charlotte Kemp was one of the first European women in the area.
 A Church Missionary Society (CMS) station had been built there, the second to be established in New Zealand.
 A blacksmith's shop had been built at the station and Kemp was kept busy making fittings for the buildings being erected and goods for trading.
 Other missionaries who accompanied the Kemps included Thomas Kendall and John Gare Butler.
 However, the latter two were soon in argument, making it difficult for the Kemps.

-At the time of their arrival at Kerikeri, the Musket Wars was a constant presence.
+When the Kemps arrived at Kerikeri, the Musket Wars was a constant presence.
 Nearby was the main pā (fort) of Hongi Hika, a Māori rangatira (chief) of the Ngāpuhi iwi (tribe).
 Hika often raided neighbouring tribes and brought back slaves, to the dismay of the missionaries.
 They witnessed acts of cannibalism, and Kemp was offered human flesh for consumption.
 They also had to deal with the threats to their wellbeing and property.
 Enemies of Hika would raid Kerikeri, for example seizing blacksmith tools and pigs from the missionaries in November 1819.

 Kemp became well respected by local Māori and mediated in some intertribal conflicts that arose in the area.
 He made visits to the local villages and taught in the boys' schools established by the CMS; his wife taught at the CMS girls' school.
 He also took services for Māori but found this work was compromised by his other duties, which also affected his ability to become fluent in the local language.